 Included with each four-peg sign is a pattern showing the outline of the sign and the four points where the pegs are located.
 Line up the sign outline where the sign belongs, then tape securely to the wall.
 I recommend taping the top and bottom of the paper so that if it slips up on one end, the other will still be in place and you get busy installing your signage.

-Check out our ADA Compliant Sign Guide for more information.
-Also, know that it is 100% ADA-compliant to have each of your signs be at different heights provided they fall in the acceptable above-grade height range.
+Check out our ADA Compliant Sign Guide for more information to craft your install plan.
+If worse comes to worse, it is 100% ADA-compliant to have each of your signs be at different heights provided they fall in the acceptable above-grade height range.
 Maybe that fits your brand, but it drives me completely bonkers and does happen.

 If most of your signage is room numbering but there are few stragglers which aren’t, such as exit or stair signs, create a defined plan for each category of signs that you can then carry on throughout your facility.
-Write it down.
-If you have ADA questions check our Guide and/or call your municipal building inspection department.
-Keep the written signage plan on file so that when you expand, you don’t have to go through this exciting exercise again, and can just print the plan and start installing ADA signs.
+Write it down!
+If you have ADA questions, check our Guide and/or call your municipal building inspection department.
+Keep the written signage plan on file so that when you expand, you don’t have to go through this exciting exercise again—you can just print the plan and start installing ADA signs.

 You just finished installing ADA signs all through your hotel and it’s only 2pm.
 They’re level, they’re uniform, they look awesome and you’re feeling proud.
 Then your colleague walks up, eyeing the dust piles on the floor beneath each sign and says “Jeesh, you’d think they could’ve at least tried to clean up after themselves.”
 You keep your mouth shut, chagrined.